fabricpath design

 FabricPath VLANs use Conversational Learning, meaning a subset of MAC addresses is learned at the network’s edge.
 Conversation learning consists of a three-way handshake.
 Each interface learns the MAC addresses of interested hosts.
 Compared to classical Ethernet, each switch device learns all MAC addresses for that VLAN.

 1. Traditional DC design replaces hierarchical vPC and STP with FabricPath.
-Core, distribution, and access elements stay the same.
-The same layered hierarchical model exists but with FabricPath in the core.
+The core, distribution, and access elements stay the same.
+The same layered hierarchical model exists, but with FabricPath in the core.

 2. Switched DC design based on Clos Fabrics.
 Integrate additional Spines for Layer 2 and Layer 3 forwarding.